 Collection is open for research.

-The records were created by the Eurodelphian Literary Society and subsequently housed in the searchable stacks before being transferred to ASC.
+The records were created by the Eurodelphian Literary Society and subsequently housed in the searchable stacks of the Purdue Libraries before being transferred to Purdue Archives and Special Collections.

 All materials have been housed in polyester sleeves, acid-free folders, and acid-free boxes.
 All newsprint has been photocopied and in most cases original newspaper clippings have been discarded.
 Some clippings containing images of people or color graphics, or front pages of newspapers, have been preserved for display purposes, with photocopies made available for research.
 Metal fasteners have been removed whenever possible to do so without threatening the integrity of the artifacts.